futuremarc/SensToken/README.md

 ### `npm run build`

-Builds the app for production.
+Builds the app for production and compiles the contracts.

 ### `npm run migrate:rinkeby`

-Migrates the contract to the rinkeby network
+Migrates the contract to the rinkeby network.
+A local rpc must be running on port `9546`

 ### `npm run migrate:local`